Anomalous Energy Injection in the Gross-Pitaevskii Framework for Turbulence in Neutron Star Glitches

-The interplay between kinetic energy components reveals that spinning down induces an energy transfer from the incompressible component to quantum pressure.
-After the spin-down, a reverse transfer from quantum pressure to incompressible energy occurs, which is sufficient to trigger a turbulent cascade after the cessation of rotational forcing.
-This injection of kinetic energy is indirectly observed in the vortex-line decay profile as an increase in vortex-line density around $t_s$, resulting from the transfer of energy back into the incompressible component.
-This behavior is attributed to the depinning of vortex lattice, leading to a vortex avalanche \cite{Khomenko2018, Loennborn2019, Howitt2022}.
+The interplay between kinetic energy components reveals that spin-down drives a transfer from incompressible kinetic energy to quantum pressure.
+After spin-down, a reverse transfer from quantum pressure back to incompressible energy triggers a turbulent cascade even in the absence of external forcing.
+This secondary energy injection appears as an increase in vortex-line density near $t_s$ and is attributed to vortex depinning and avalanche events in the neutron star cores~\cite{Khomenko2018, Loennborn2019, Howitt2022}.

-The variation of the Kolmogorov spectrum and compressible spectrum with the damping parameter $\gamma$ shows a sharp transition from non-turbulent to turbulent scaling behavior occurs near $\gamma \sim 10^{-2}$.
-We have also observed an optimal damping coefficient, where the transfer from quantum pressure to incompressible energy is maximized.
-Under longer spin-down durations, Liu \textit{et al.} \cite{Liu2025} have reported pulsar glitches triggered by vortex avalanches.
-As quantum turbulence has been shown to suppress collective excitations in condensates \cite{Lee2025, Ferrand2021}, the parameters determining the onset of turbulence presented here may be relevant to glitch formation in the presence of a crust potential.
-While vortex depinning is commonly considered the mechanism behind glitches in crust-bound systems, self-gravitating BECs without pinning potentials can also exhibit vortex expulsion to the periphery when the total circulation exceeds a critical threshold $\xi_c$ \cite{Nikolaieva2021, Sivakumar2025}.
-Such expulsions could similarly interact with an external crust and trigger glitch-like behavior in the absence of depinning.
+A sharp transition from non-turbulent to turbulent scaling occurs near a damping parameter $\gamma \sim 10^{-2}$, with an optimal value maximizing energy transfer from quantum pressure to incompressible modes.
+For longer spin-down durations, vortex avalanches have been associated with pulsar glitches \cite{Liu2025}.
+Since quantum turbulence suppresses collective excitations \cite{Lee2025, Ferrand2021}, the turbulence onset conditions identified here may be relevant to glitch formation in pinned systems.
+In addition to depinning-driven glitches, self-gravitating BECs without pinning can expel vortices once the circulation exceeds a critical threshold $\xi_c$, potentially producing glitch-like behavior via crust interaction \cite{Nikolaieva2021, Sivakumar2025}.

-Turbulence significantly influences pulsar glitch phenomena via spin-down profiles and dissipative interactions, providing essential insights into the internal dynamics of neutron stars.
-This study is particularly valuable for exploring inhomogeneous two-dimensional quantum turbulence and its associated dynamics, especially the emergence of a secondary energy injection mechanism.
+These findings complement the already existing Gross-Pitaevskii models of neutron star cores~\cite{Shukla, Verma, Liu2025}.
+Mapping turbulence dynamics across spin-down profiles and dissipation parameters highlights both the applicability and limitations of the GP analogy for neutron star glitch phenomenology \cite{Liu2025}.
+The results also advance understanding of inhomogeneous two-dimensional quantum turbulence, highlighting secondary energy injection driven by repeated vortex pinning and depinning.